rjelbert/radmon_radiation_homeassistant_integration/README.md

 Note that most people stick with the CPM values and learn what normal looks like by looking at the data.

-What various levels mean:
+What various levels might mean (from various google searches):

-0.114µSv.h - Max daily dose == 1mSv.year
+0.27µSv/h - typical background level

-1.14µSv.h - Shelter population
+1.14µSv/h - Shelter population

-5.7µSv.h  - Evacuation of population
+5.7µSv/h  - Evacuation of population

-11.4µSv.h - Issue Iodine tablets
+11.4µSv/h - Issue Iodine tablets

+https://xkcd.com/radiation (for an interesting chart on dose levels) [

 https://en.wikipedia.org/wiki/Ionizing_radiation